Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-sql.markdown

 ## Projecting Partial Results

-You can specify that the `SQLQuery` should contain only partial results which means that the returned object should only be populated with the projected properties.
+You can specify that the `SQLQuery` contain only partial results, which means that the returned object should only be populated with the projected properties.

-{{% refer %}}For details on how to use the projection API please refer to [Getting Partial Results Using Projection API](./query-partial-results.html){{% /refer %}}
+{{% refer %}}For details on how to use the projection API, refer to [Getting Partial Results Using Projection API](./query-partial-results.html){{% /refer %}}

 {{% anchor SimpleQueries %}}